Virtual Assistant

 Socket numbers must have 4 digits.

-For readers without a keyboard ( InveoIndLed_HTTP_GET
+For readers without keyboards (InveoIndLed_HTTP_GET

 ), put something unique.

-- Relay: Select relay
+- Relay: Select the relay

 - Associated sensor (ON/OFF): Select the sensor corresponding to the relay